 Our proposals are for around 200 new homes, including 40% affordable homes for people on the local housing register.
 Our plans include a mixture of styles and size homes to help people move onto, and up the housing ladder, and for older people to downsize.
 Land North-West of Preston Farm has received a draft allocation from Mole Valley District Council as an appropriate location for new homes and community facilities.

-We publically consulted on our proposals from 18 November to 15 December 2023, and submitted for review by Mole Valley District Council (application MO/2024/0096) in January 2024.
-You can still share your support for these much needed affordable homes and email the local planning team.
+We publicly consulted on our proposals from 18 November to 15 December 2023, and submitted for review by Mole Valley District Council (application MO/2024/0096) in January 2024.

-Designed with the local community’s needs in mind to create a positive legacy for Bookham, our plans include:
+Designed with the local community’s needs in mind to create a positive legacy for Bookham.

 We deliver infrastructure early in the construction programme.
 This means that existing Bookham residents can take advantage of the new community facilities we provide from the earliest stage, and new residents will have access to them soon after they move in.